 What are some of the complications related to hair loss women deal with?

 Alternatively, hair growth does go through different cycles and you may just be experiencing a non-active stage of hair growth: your hair might be in a shedding phase to make room for new hair to grow.
 It isn’t always easy to pinpoint what the cause or solution is.
-I would always suggest to go to a dermatologist for a diagnosis and to never self diagnose in case it is a medical issue.
+I would always suggest going to a dermatologist for a diagnosis and never self diagnose in case it is a medical issue.

-How common are women hair loss challenges?
+How common are women’s hair loss challenges?

-Hair loss for women is actually a very common issue and it can start any age.
+Hair loss for women is actually a very common issue and it can start at any age.
 Up to 40% of women suffer from hair loss.

 What would you recommend for women who are experiencing hair loss?